Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 tags: CSS
 keywords: "learn CSS, how to learn CSS, CSS syntax, CSS"
 ---
-So, what can CSS do?
+So, what can CSS actually do?
 Learn about basic CSS properties in this tutorial including color, background-color, font-size and more...

 > This is the second post in my [Learn CSS series][css].
 You can view all of my CSS tutorials, __*in order*__, [here][css] - to help you along your coding journey.